SallaApp/oauth2-merchant/README.md

     //
     // ## Expire date
     //
-    // This help you to know when the access token will expired
+    // This helps you to know when the access token will be expired
-    // so before that date you should generate a new access token using the refresh token echo 'Expire Date : '.$token->getExpires()."<br>";
+    // so before that date, you should generate a new access token using the refresh token echo 'Expire Date : '.$token->getExpires()."<br>";

     //